Hatranax/test-python/README.md

 # test-python
+Hey guys, this is a future awesome Python programmer!
 This is gonna be awesome!
+We will master this snake!